 “Howard F. Bresee

 “Chief Information Bureau

 When the first atomic bomb was dropped on Hiroshima, the prisoners were returned to the camp early.
 They did not return to work for days.
 When they did go back to the mills, they again came back to the camp early.

 The Yawata Steel Mills were the primary target for the second atomic bomb, but since the sky was extremely overcast, the bomb was dropped on Nagasaki.
 This time, they saw Japanese workers facing in the direction of radio speakers with their heads bowed.
 The Americans thought that the emperor had passed away.
 The truth was that the second atomic bomb had been dropped on Nagasaki, and the emperor was announcing Japan’s surrender.
 An American ensign, who could read and speak Japanese, saw a newspaper with the announcement of the surrender.
 He was the first person to inform his fellow POWs that the war was over.
 They were then told the same news by a Japanese officer.

 As they returned, they saw Japanese facing speakers and listening.
 An American who could speak Japanese told them that the war was over.
 When a Japanese officer repeated this, the prisoners knew that it was true.

 On September 20, 1945, the former POWs were rescued by American troops.
 Elmer was returned to the Philippines.
-He was boarded onto the U.S.S.
+It is not known when his family learned he had been liberated.
+He was returned to the United States on the U.S.S.
 Marine Shark arriving at San Francisco on November 1, 1945.
 His journey back to the U.S. had ended where it began a little over four years earlier.
 Elmer was awarded a number of medals.
 Among them were the purple heart and bronze star.

 Elmer was discharged on February 26, 1946.
 He returned to Thelma and the couple raised a son and daughter.
 To support his family, he worked as a payroll clerk at K.A.
 Barker Construction Company.